sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 The entity attributes must match exactly as stated; no variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.

 The `proxy_requests` attributes are a great way to monitor multiple entities using a single check definition when combined with [token substitution](#token-substitution).
-Since checks including `proxy_requests` attributes need to be executed for each matching entity, we recommending using the `round_robin` attribute to distribute the check execution workload evenly across your Sensu agents.
+Since checks including `proxy_requests` attributes need to be executed for each matching entity, we recommend using the `round_robin` attribute to distribute the check execution workload evenly across your Sensu agents.

 **Example proxy check using `proxy_requests`**